ans-coe/sdlh-docs/Documentation/SDLH-Deployment/Deployment.md

 10. Rename pipeline to 'sdlh_documentation_deployment ' and click ‘Save’.
 11. Click ‘Run’ and enter the ‘Personal Access Token’ in the modal window.
 12. Click ‘Run’ again (in the modal window).
 13. Once the pipeline run has completed, navigate to the newly created preview branch in the documentation repo.
 15. Review preview branch in customer devOps.
 16. Create ‘Pull Request’ to merge into main.
 17. Approve and Complete the ‘Pull Request’.
+18. Go to 'Overview > Wiki' in Devops (customer)
+19. Click 'Publish code as wiki'
+20. Select the 'documentation' repository in the modal window that appears
+21. Select the 'main' branch
+22. Select the 'docs' folder
+23. Name your wiki (e.g. 'Data Platform')
+24. Click 'Publish'

 # 3. Updating SDLH deployment